VidhyaRajagopal/nlb-learning/_diy-resources/secondary/3b-teen-things.md

 <img src="/images/diyresources/secondary/A-Beautiful-Mess-Photo-Idea-Book.jpg" alt="A beautiful mess image" style="width: 40%;">

-**A beautiful mess photo idea book : 95 inspiring ideas for photographing your friends, your world, and yourself**
+**A beautiful mess photo idea book : 95 inspiring ideas for photographing your friends, your world, and yourself**<br>

-By Elsie Larson
+By Elsie Larson<br>
 Publisher: Potter Style

 Ready to show your photos some love?
 Whether it’s of your sister’s smile, your morning coffee, or your new puppy, photos are a way to connect on Facebook and Instagram, keep a visual diary of our lives, and create momentos for future generations.
 Elsie Larson and Emma Chapman, creators of the mega-popular DIY style blog A Beautiful Mess, are in love with photographing everyday life.
 Here, they share that love with 95 all-new tips and photo challenges that will inspire you to style and snap better photos and then transform them into simple yet stunning projects and gifts.
 You’ll learn how to: Take the most flattering self-portraits; Be your own stylist to turn dull, cluttered photos into pretty lifestyle photography; Capture adorable couple portraits; Turn everyday moments, hobbies, and rituals into amazing photos.